-The new CGRP treatments are certainly a hot topic right now.
+The new CGRP treatments are certainly a hot topic.
 On Migraine.com's Facebook page, we reposted Holly Baddour’s piece, “CGRPs and Migraine: Navigating Wellness for the First Time in Years.”
 Her article sparked so many reactions.
 In a separate Facebook post, we also asked the Migraine.com community if you had talked to your doctor about trying new migraine treatments.

 There is a reason so many people are talking about CGRP treatment.
-People in the migraine community have had success with trying one of the three CGRP treatments, Aimovig, Ajovy, or Emgality.
-They are finding a drastic decrease in the number of monthly migraines and have said it feels like they have a new life now that they are on the new CGRP treatments.
+People in the migraine community have had success with trying one of the CGRP treatments.
+They are finding a drastic decrease in the number of monthly migraines and have said it feels like they have a new life now that they are on the CGRP treatments.

-“I started on CGRP (brand name) in July and after three doses, it seems as though we hit the jackpot!
-In two weeks I have had only one migraine!
+“I started on CGRP (brand name) in July, and after 3 doses it seems as though we hit the jackpot!
+In 2 weeks, I have had only 1 migraine!
 That is a miracle for me!
 Haven’t had that in 20 years.
 I have everything crossed that it keeps working!
-Don’t give up folks and good luck!”
+Don’t give up, folks, and good luck!”

 “My entire life has changed for the better.
-I am more respected at work, am able to have a healthy relationship with my family and have a bf for the first time in five years.
+I am more respected at work, I am able to have a healthy relationship with my family, and I have a boyfriend for the first time in 5 years.
 I am so thankful for CGRPs (brand name)!”

-CGRPs certainly has its fans in the Migraine.com community.
-Many of you have made the switch, and couldn’t be happier.
-Many mentioned a reduction in migraines — sometimes a drop from as many as four a week to one a month.
+CGRPs certainly have fans in the Migraine.com community.
+Many of you have made the switch and couldn’t be happier.
+Many mentioned a reduction in migraines — sometimes a drop from as many as 4 a week to once a month.
 No wonder members who have found relief from this treatment have become so loyal.

-“CGRPs (brand name) has been life-changing for me.
-I started in January on the 70mg dose, and noticed a great improvement, but still some migraines.
-In April I was bumped up to 140mg, and I only had one migraine since then.
+“CGRPs have been life-changing for me.
+I started on the 70mg dose in January and noticed a great improvement, but I still have some migraines.
+In April, I was bumped up to 140mg, and I only had 1 migraine since then.
 Before starting, I averaged 6 or 7 a month.
 It is truly incredible for me, and I am so thankful I found a great neurologist and this treatment!”

-“I’ve been using CGRPs (brand name) for about eight months this and love it.
-I thought that I didn’t really let my headaches affect my life but when I saw the difference in how I felt and what my life was like with reduced headache days, I was shocked at how much they ruled my life.”
+“I’ve been using CGRP (brand name) for about 8 months and love it.
+I thought that I didn’t really let my headaches affect my life, but when I saw the difference in how I felt and what my life was like with reduced headache days, I was shocked at how much they ruled my life.”

 “I have been taking CGRPs (brand name) for a year.
 I have noticed a great deal of relief.”

 “I am about to take my third month’s injection of CGRPs (brand name).
 It has changed my life completely!
-Frequency and intensity of migraines have greatly diminished.
+The frequency and intensity of my migraines have greatly diminished.
 Even my chronic daily headaches have improved.
-Tension headaches are still an issue at times, but I’m shocked at how well I’ve felt the last two months!”
+Tension headaches are still an issue at times, but I’m shocked at how well I’ve felt the last 2 months!”

-“I have been on CGRPs (brand name) since Oct 2018.
+“I have been on CGRPs (brand name) since October 2018.
 I started out with 70mg but now taking 140mg.
-It has been working but lately, I think my body has become gotten used to it.
-I’m wondering if I should talk to my doc about either switching from one CGRP (brand name) or another CGRP (brand name).”
+It has been working, but lately, I think my body has become gotten used to it.
+I’m wondering if I should talk to my doc about either switching from 1 CGRP (brand name) or another CGRP (brand name).”

 “I was on the CGRPs (brand name) 70 mg dose for a year and just increased to the 140 mg dose.
 I also resumed my Botox treatment.
-Between those two, my migraine days are down to 20 per month.
-Still more than I would like, but an improvement.”
+Between those 2, my migraine days are down to 20 per month.
+Still, more than I would like, but an improvement.”